avanalperen/Arduino-Nano-Drone-Systems/README.md

-This project is made for learning Arduino Nano and flight system codes for drones. <br /> <br />
+This project is made for learning Arduino Nano and flight control card systems for drones. <br /> <br />

 References : <br /> <br />